yuanchen8911/recdemo/README.md

 # Play and Record Demos in Terminal Sessions with Little Efforts
 Playing and recording demos has never been easier.
-This project provides a script and how you how to use it for playing demos in terminal sessions and saving them to SVG files using `asciinema` and `svg-term`.
+This project provides a script and show how to use it for playing demos in terminal sessions and saving them to SVG files using `asciinema` and `svg-term`.

 ## Install
 1. Install `asciinema` (https://asciinema.org/docs/installation)